Illmatic: Retrospect

-Since its initial reception, Illmatic has been viewed by music writers as one of the quintessential hip hop recordings of the 1990s, while its rankings near the top of many publications' "best album" lists in disparate genres have given it a reputation as one of the greatest hip hop albums of all time.
+Since its initial reception, Illmatic has been viewed by music writers as one of the quintessential hip-hop recordings of the 1990s, while its rankings near the top of many publications' "best album" lists in disparate genres have given it a reputation as one of the greatest hip-hop albums of all time.
 Jon Pareles of The New York Times cited Illmatic as a "milestone in trying to capture the 'street ghetto essence'".
 The album has been described by a number of writers and critics as "classic".
 Chris Ryan, writing in The New Rolling Stone Album Guide (2004), called Illmatic "a portrait of an artist as a hood, loner, tortured soul, juvenile delinquent, and fledgling social critic," and wrote that it "still stands as one of rap's crowning achievements".
 In a retrospective review for MSN Music, Christgau said the record was "better than I thought at the time for sure—as happens with aesthetes sometimes, the purists heard subtleties principled vulgarians like me were disinclined to enjoy", although he still found it inferior to The Notorious B.I.G.'s debut album Ready to Die (1994).
 In 2002, Prefix Mag's Matthew Gasteier re-examined Illmatic and its musical significance, stating:

-Illmatic has been included in numerous publications' "best album" lists in disparate genres.
-Pitchfork listed the album at number 33 on its list of the Top 100 Albums of the 1990s, and the publication's columnist Hartley Goldstein called the album "the meticulously crafted essence of everything that makes hip-hop music great; it's practically a sonic strand of the genre's DNA."
-It was listed as one of 33 hip hop/R&B albums in Rolling Stones "Essential Recordings of the 90s".
-It was ranked number five in "The Critics Top 100 Black Music Albums of All Time" and number three in Hip Hop Connections "Top 100 Readers Poll".
-The album was also ranked number four in Vibes list of the Top 10 Rap Albums and number two on MTV's list of The Greatest Hip Hop Albums of All Time.
-In 1998, it was selected as one of The Sources 100 Best Rap Albums.
-In 2020, Rolling Stone ranked the album number 44 on its list of The 500 Greatest Albums of All Time.
-On March 30, 2004, Illmatic was remastered and re-released with a bonus disc of remixes and new material produced by Marley Marl and Large Professor, in commemoration of its tenth anniversary.
-Upon its 2004 re-release, Marc Hill of PopMatters dubbed it "the greatest album of all time" and stated, "Ten years after its release, Illmatic stands not only as the best hip-hop album ever made, but also one of the greatest artistic productions of the twentieth century."
-The album was also included in the book 1001 Albums You Must Hear Before You Die.
-A February 19, 2014 Village Voice cover story ranked Illmatic as the Most New York City album ever.
+The album was included in the books 1001 Albums You Must Hear Before You Die and 1,000 Recordings to Hear Before You Die.
+In 2021, the album was selected by the Library of Congress for preservation in the National Recording Registry for being "culturally, historically, or aesthetically significant".